Gourab-Ghosh/timecat-rs/README.md

 Timecat is a UCI-compatible chess engine designed in Rust that combines powerful algorithms and advanced evaluation techniques to deliver top-notch chess analysis and gameplay.
 Using alpha-beta pruning with the negamax algorithm and the NNUE evaluation method, Timecat achieves enhanced depth and accuracy in game analysis.

+## Timecat as a Library
+Timecat was originally conceived as a personal project.
+However, with the onset of a new chess-related project, I realized the benefits of publishing Timecat as a library to avoid excessive code duplication.
+Initially designed for personal use, Timecat will now be refined and updated to enhance its functionality and usability as a library, making it more accessible and beneficial for other users.
+Also the documentation will be further improved.

 ## Key Features
 - **UCI Compatibility:** Fully compatible with the Universal Chess Interface (UCI) standard.
 - **Advanced Algorithms:** Utilizes alpha-beta pruning and the negamax algorithm for efficient move searching.